 This culture has been created by both the PR and the blogger organically, over the years.
 I don’t entirely blame the PR’s from a business level because there are a multitude of wannabe bloggers out there who are willing to work for free for an exchange of a catwalk invite, give-away or a goodie bag.
 Consequentially, this has empowered the PR’s to exploit this form of free marketing whenever and whenever they can.

 My frustration is that in 2017, London PR’s do not know how to differentiate between genuine influential platforms and ´wannabe´ bloggers, who have a blog but have very poor ALEXA ranking.
 This leaves a very bitter taste for people like me who run a legitimate digital media company.

 PR’s What Are They Really Worth?

-This is a lesson I have learnt over the few years as a social media influencer.
+This is a lesson I have learnt over a few years as a social media influencer.
 London and all their PR’s that represent these fashion labels are always on the hunt to get everything for free.
 They only contact me when they want a press release to be put on my platforms.
-Ultimately, these PR’s don’t pay for it and are willing to give you nothing in return for your efforts let alone you time or your digital media space.
+Ultimately, these PR’s don’t pay for it and are willing to give you nothing in return for your efforts let alone your time or your digital media space.

 When I do ask for something in return, they are masters of ignorance.
 This has recently got progressively worse over the last few months.
 It seems that all of these PR’s are happy to give their press releases to any man and his dog (no matter whether their blog has readership or not).
 In their mind, it’s a justification to the fashion brands they are doing their job – money for old rope.